How to Avoid Greek Gypsies and Thieves

 Do not hold or use cells in public places.
 The thieves are always watching.
 Once the crooks know where to find the stashed goodies, they’ll grab it.
 I’ve read that gypsies use razor blades to cut into backpacks to steal items.

 Use a money belt or clip to store cash, credit cards, and your passport.
-Also, photograph passports, important documents, and then save in the cloud for easy access while traveling around the world.
+Also, photograph passports, relevant documents, and then save in the cloud for easy access while traveling around the world.

 Never leave travel bags unattended for even a second.
 Greece is a thieves paradise.
 They love tourists.
 I must say, with my experience, they are superb thieves.
 Don’t give them the opportunity to steal.

 Buy Transportation Security Administration (TSA) luggage padlocks and use them on luggage.
 Everything to deter thieves is an advantage.